ddorn/cv/resume.typ

   star: true
 )

-#entry([Head Teacher for three ML4Good, a summer school on systemic AI risk],
+#entry([Head Teacher for four ML4Good, a summer school on systemic AI risk],
-  [Delivery and improvement of 10 days of technical and conceptual content for \~20 participants, covering threat modeling, technical safety and AI policy.], [Aug.
+  [Delivery and improvement of 10 days of technical and conceptual workshopsw for \~20 participants, covering threat modeling, technical safety and AI policy.
+Management of the teaching team of 2\~3.], [Aug.
 2023 -- present],
   Europe,
   url: [#link("https://www.ml4good.org")[`ml4good.org`]],